osbuild/cockpit-composer/README.md

 **Step 2**.
 The developer runs `npm run translations:push`.
-As part of this process, [babel-plugin-react-intl-auto](https://github.com/akameco/babel-plugin-react-intl-auto) will add `id` attributes to all of the messages, and [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl) will extract all of the messages to JSON files, written to `./build/messages`. [react-intl-po](https://github.com/evenchange4/react-intl-po) is used to collect the JSON files into a gettext-style POT file, and the POT file is uploaded to [Zanata](https://fedora.zanata.org/).
+As part of this process, [babel-plugin-react-intl-auto](https://github.com/akameco/babel-plugin-react-intl-auto) will add `id` attributes to all of the messages, and [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl) will extract all of the messages to JSON files, written to `./build/messages`. [react-intl-po](https://github.com/evenchange4/react-intl-po) is used to collect the JSON files into a gettext-style POT file, and the POT file is uploaded to [Weblate](https://translate.stg.fedoraproject.org/projects/cockpit-composer/).

 **Step 3**.
-Translators provide translations on Zanata.
+Translators provide translations on Weblate.

 **Step 4**.
 The developer runs `npm run translations:pull` and `npm run translations:po2json`.
 This downloads the translations from
-Zanata as gettext-style .po files and converts the .po files back to JSON.
+Weblate as gettext-style .po files and converts the .po files back to JSON.

 **Step 5**.
 The user runs cockpit-composer.
 Based on the user's browser configuration, cockpit-composer determines the user's preferred language, and if translations are available, these translations are provided to react-intl's `<IntlProvider>`. react-intl